-Master of Science (MS)
+Master of Science (MS) – Thesis Option

-Students whose career objectives are concerned with formal or informal education in agriculture seek the Master of Education: e.g., teaching agricultural sciences, working as an Extension educator or in training and development.
-The 36 semester-hours of coursework consist typically of 18 to 24 semester hours in the department and the remainder in support areas: e.g., courses in agricultural leadership, methods of adult and extension education, educational administration, or other social sciences.
-A residence requirement of 12 semester hours of coursework in must be completed.
+Students whose career objectives are concerned with formal or informal education in agriculture may seek the Master of Science-Non-Thesis option: e.g., teaching agricultural sciences, working as an Extension educator, in leadership fields, in training and development, instructional design, or international agricultural development.
+The campus/synchronous degree plan consist of at least 36 semester-hours of coursework, typically, 24 semester-credit hours in the department and a maximum of 12 semester-credit hours of coursework may be completed in support areas.
+While a majority of the courses must be completed on campus, Master of Science non-thesis option programs are permitted to apply up to 50% of online courses toward the degree program.
+A residence requirement of nine semester hours of coursework in one semester or in two consecutive five-week summer terms must be completed.

-Master of Agriculture (MAg)
+Master of Agriculture (MAg)-Distance Education only

-- Sample Master of Science Degree Plan
+- Sample Master of Science (thesis or non-thesis) Degree Plan

 - Sample Master of Agriculture Degree Plan